fsziegler/GTD-Kanban/README.md

 ##1 Life Organizer, based on "Getting Things Done" and Kanban

 Purpose: To create a software tool for creative people to organize and track various aspects of their lives, including projects.
-This is conceptually based on two works: David Allen's book ["Getting Things Done"](https://en.wikipedia.org/wiki/Getting_Things_Done) and the Kanban methodology for managing projects, in particular the form of Kanban outlined in ["Personal Kanban"](http://www.personalkanban.com/) by Jim Benson and Tonianne DeMaria Barry.
+This is conceptually based on two works: David Allen's book ["Getting Things Done"](https://en.wikipedia.org/wiki/Getting_Things_Done) (**GTD**) and the **Kanban** methodology for managing projects, in particular the form of Kanban outlined in ["Personal Kanban"](http://www.personalkanban.com/) by Jim Benson and Tonianne DeMaria Barry.
 This tool is intended to empower the individual.

 ### 1.1 Getting Things Done